 Friends come in various guises.
 School friends who are loyal and aren’t afraid to critique you.
 Friends at work, some of whom might tell you you’re the best.
 School friends might do the same too.

 In any case, you want those who will weigh you up, to help you by being candid.
 Perfection is a utopian ideal we strive towards.
 Accept the critique and if you have humility, you’ll grow.

 I had a driving instructor who was critical.
 A previous instructor treated my sessions as a joy ride.
 I know who I preferred.

 10. Challenge yourself and recognise your limits.

 Disperse those ideas, so you’re forced to think of new ones.
-Empty the tank, so you can fill it anew.
-Each time though, push against previous limits.
+Share them too.
+Each time though, push against limits.
 I have just come back from a 6K run.

 It was 3k a couple of weeks ago.
 It hurts, but I recognise that the run, the payoff with endorphins and the lasting effects spill over into all sorts of other disciplines.

 David Dunkley Gyimah is a multiple international award-winning inovator in videojournalism and the web e.g. Knight Batten Awards.
 His recently completed PhD examines videojournalism debunking several myths as well as charting a course for the future.
 It includes an interview with the father of Cinema Verite Robert Drew.
 David isa senior lecturer at the University of Westminster, artist in residence at the Southbank Centre and chair of jurors at the RTS Broadcast Innovations Awards.
 You can see his work on www.viewmagazine.tv andwww.videojournalism.co.uk